microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 ### Create an Azure Storage Account

 1. Storage account names must be universally unique, **lower case** and alphanumeric (3-24 characters).
-In this example, the storage account name Aliasblobstorage is used.
-When this is listed, replace Alias with your alias, for example if your alias was bsmith, your storage account would be bsmithblobstorage.
+In this example, the storage account name aliasblobstorage is used.
+When this is listed, replace alias with your alias, for example if your alias was bsmith, your storage account would be bsmithblobstorage.

-2. Create a BlobStorage account using the following command:
+2. Create a Storage account using the following command:

 ```powershell
 1.	$params = @{